gm4latesta/bdp2_review/README.md

 ```
 docker-compose up -d
 ```
-In order to use https instead of http, insert the flag `GEN_CERT=yes` in environment of Jupyter.
+In order to use https instead of http, insert the flag `- GEN_CERT=yes` in environment of Jupyter.

 For removing the the application stack use the command
 ```